Developing a research concept

 TOGA strives to achieve and maintain a reputation for designing, conducting and publishing high-quality clinical trials and research that contribute to evidence-based health care in thoracic malignancies.

 To ensure only high-quality and feasible clinical trials and research studies are conducted by TOGA and to maximise the benefit of peer-review it is necessary to outline a policy and process for TOGA approval of a study concept, or application for secondary use of data or research proposal.
-This process typically comprises peer-review of the study proposal, assessments that the study is feasible and support for the study by the wider membership.
+This process typically comprises peer- and consumer- review of the study proposal, assessments that the study is feasible and support for the study by the wider membership.

 In TOGA, peer-review and development are conducted by the working groups and/or research panel with a recommendation to the TOGA Scientific Committee to approve the proposal.